ArdhaniNamitha/ai-summarizer/README.md

 - Smart Notes: Bullet-pointed highlights with context-aware grouping
 - Structured Headings: Hierarchical format ideal for academic use

-## Usage Note
-Please note:
-- The summarizer does not generate line-by-line summaries.
-It produces a coherent overview based on the entire text.
-- For long documents, processing may take 2–3 minutes depending on input size and server load.

 Additional Functionality:
 - Word count comparison (original vs summarized)
 - Readability score (Flesch Reading Ease)